-The you looking to learn about the basics of cryptocurrency and blockchain technology?
+Are you looking to learn about the basics of cryptocurrencies and blockchain technology?
 If so, one of the first things that you should become familiar with is the role of a cryptocurrency wallet.

 My guide will explain everything you need to know, using really simple, real-world examples.
 By the end of reading it from start to finish, you will have all the information you need!

-This will include how a wallet works, the different types are available and even a review on four of the most popular wallets available!
+This will include how a wallet works, the different types that are available, and even a review of four of the most popular wallets!

 Table of Contents